Welcome to today's edition of the Rush 24-7 podcast.

 No, what they're doing is saving jobs at the state level.

-And has to has been used to help the states delay the day of reckoning on their bankruptcy because of their deficits.
+Most of the stimulus money has gone to protect union employees at the state level and at the city level and has been used to help the states delay the day of reckoning on their bankruptcy because of their deficits.

-Now in World War II, federal spending was in the private sector and it was building things.
+Now, in World War II, federal spending was in the private sector and it was building things.

 It was building the armaments of war.

-It was building ammunition, it was building guns, airplanes, boats.
+It was building guns, airplanes, boats.

 There was actual merchandise being made.